Fewer Hallucinations, More Verification: A Three-Stage LLM-Based Framework for ASR Error Correction: Introduction

-While conventional models require collecting large amounts of labeled data and training for specific tasks, the rise of LLMs offers new opportunities through their contextual adaptability to perform various language-related subtasks including text classification \cite{howard2018universal}, information extraction \cite{pai2024survey}, dialogue systems \cite{bae2022building}, and so on.
+While conventional approaches depend heavily on large labeled datasets and task-specific training, the emergence of large language models (LLMs) offers new opportunities due to their strong contextual adaptability.
+LLMs have demonstrated remarkable performance across a wide range of language-related tasks, including text classification \cite{howard2018universal}, information extraction \cite{pai2024survey}, and dialogue systems \cite{bae2022buildingAR}.
+This raises a fundamental question: \textbf{Can a general-purpose LLM correct ASR errors directly without fine-tuning or additional information?}

-The application of LLMs in NLP subtasks typically follows two paradigms: prompt-based methods and fine-tuning methods.
-Research on prompt-based methods focuses on how to stimulate the potential capabilities of LLMs , such as using generative prompts for common-sense reasoning \cite{liuGeneratedKnowledgePrompting2022}, and enhancing reasoning abilities through Chain of thought Prompts \cite{weiChainthoughtPromptingElicits2023}.
-Research on model fine-tuning usually employs LoRA \cite{huLoRALowRankAdaptation2021} technology to improve performance on specific tasks.
-But it still a little resource consuming.
-Directly using general large language models for correction, instead of fine-tuning task-specific models, provides a more convenient approach.

-Building on this line of research, prior studies have explored incorporating LLMs during the correction process\cite{ma2025asr,yang2023generative,ma2023generativelargelanguagemodels}, achieving notable improvements and reductions in WER.
-Unfortunately, the above methods either provide additional information or fine-tune LLM in a specific domain, which limits the error correction in a wide range of real-world domains.

-A key question arises: \textbf{Is it possible to use a general LLM to correct ASR recognition errors directly without providing additional information or collecting a large number of error-correction text pairs to finetune the model?}